wilyramos/clientemanager.js/README.md

 # js

-This page use taiwindcss + js
-This template provides a client manager using poo in js
+This page use taiwindcss + js + moduls + local Storage This template provides a client manager using poo in js